danielbarco/malatec/README.md

 *The image shows the cut sample image taken with a 3D printed openflexure microscope, segmented with a unet, Yolo2 red blood cell detection, and then final classification using a combination of a VGG19 and a SqueezeNet*

-To run the Notebooks, start the Docker container first install Docker.
+To run the Notebooks, we will first install Docker.

 https://www.tensorflow.org/install/docker?hl=uk \
 https://hub.docker.com/r/tensorflow/tensorflow/